briankoser/kotangent-jekyll/_posts/2013-10-16-oracle-numbers-to-english.md

       FROM dual;
     -- result: 0004321

-This code converts our number to a Julian date (format specifier “J”) then to a string representing the Julian date, which is our number again.
+This code converts the number to a Julian date (format specifier “J”) then to a string representing the Julian date, which is the number again.

-Why are we converting our number to a date and then to a string?
+Why convert the number to a date before converting to a string?
 Well, `to_char(string, format)` doesn’t accept the format specifiers we’ll need to use; the date version, `to_char(date, format)`, does accept those specifiers, so we first convert to a date before converting to string.
-And Julian dates are easier to work with in this case, because they are stored as a number of days since January 1, 4712 B.C.
+And in this case Julian dates are easier to work with because they are stored as a number of days since January 1, 4712 B.C.
 This allows us to easily go from number to date to string, as you saw above.

 Caveat: for a number to be converted to a Julian date it will need to be between 1 and 5,373,484 (the highest valid number will have increased by the time you read this).
 The highest valid number is the number of days since January 1, 4712 B.C.
 If you need to handle 0, negatives, decimals, or numbers larger than about 5 million, you’ll need to write additional code.